-Wash the turnips and leaves well.
-Finely slice the handful of turnip leaves.
-(Place the rest of the leaves aside to use in another dish).
-Cut the turnips into bite-sized pieces.
-If they are small, you can simply cut them in half.
-If they are larger, cut them into quarters or roughly 3/4 inch cubes.
-Remove the tough stems from the shiitake mushrooms (I put mine in a freezer bag to make stock later).
-Slice the shiitake tops thinly.
+Cut turnips into bite-sized pieces.
+If small, simply cut in half.
+If larger, cut into quarters or roughly 3/4 inch cubes.
+Remove tough stems from shiitake mushrooms (Save in freezer bag to make stock later).
+Slice shiitake tops thinly.

-In a skillet, warm 2 Tbsp of the light sesame oil over medium heat.
-(If using dark, toasted sesame oil, it has a much stronger flavor so use 2 Tbsp butter or olive oil instead of sesame oil for this part of the recipe.
-Use the dark sesame oil only in the dressing for the noodles).
-Add the chopped turnips, mushrooms, and salt into the warmed oil and sauté for about 1 minute.
-Add the 1 1/2 Tbsp maple syrup and 2 Tbsp of water.
-After about 5 minutes, the water will have evaporated and the turnips and mushrooms will be nicely glazed.
-At this point, add the sliced turnip greens and cook until wilted and dark green, about 1 more minute.
+In skillet, warm 2 Tbsp light sesame oil over medium heat.
+(If using dark, toasted sesame oil, which has a strong flavor, use 2 Tbsp butter or neutral oil instead of sesame oil for this part of the recipe.
+Use dark sesame oil only in the dressing for the noodles).
+Add chopped turnips, mushrooms, and salt to oil and sauté for about 3 minutes.
+Add 2 Tbsp maple syrup and 4 Tbsp of water.
+After about 5 minutes, water will have evaporated and turnips and mushrooms will be nicely glazed. check that turnips are tender by piercing with fork or skewer.
+Add sliced turnip greens and cook until wilted and dark green, about 1 more minute.
 Remove from heat.

-While you prepare the glazed turnips and mushrooms, place a large pot filled with 8 cups of water on high heat.
-Once the water is boiling, add the soba noodles.
-Cook according to package directions (usually they are done in about 7 minutes).
-Do not overcook the noodles.
-As soon as they are done, drain all the water out and rinse the noodles in cold water to remove excess starch (this gives the noodles a lovely texture and ensures they won't clump).
-If the noodles are too cold after rinsing, quickly dunk them in a fresh pot of boiling water.
+While preparing glazed turnips and mushrooms, place large pot with 8 cups of water on high heat.
+Once water is boiling, add soba noodles.
+Cook according to package directions (usually about 7 minutes).
+Do not overcook noodles.
+When done, drain water and rinse noodles in cold water to remove excess starch (this gives the noodles a lovely texture and ensures they won't clump).
+If noodles are too cold after rinsing, quickly rinse on warm water.

-In a medium-sized bowl, mix the remaining 2 Tbsp sesame oil, the tamari or shoyu sauce, the rice vinegar, and the fish sauce.
-Stir well and then add the drained noodles, tossing gently to coat the noodles well.
+In medium-sized bowl, mix remaining 2 Tbsp sesame oil, tamari or shoyu sauce, rice vinegar, and fish sauce.
+Stir well and add drained noodles, tossing gently to coat noodles well.

-Serve the noodles with the glazed turnips and mushrooms and garnish with a little cilantro and sesame seeds.
+Serve noodles with glazed turnips and mushrooms and garnish with cilantro and toasted sesame seeds.